FazeCT/fazect.github.io/htb2023/index.md

 * **Difficulty:** Medium
 {{< /admonition >}}

 We get a binary with a text file with no format.
-Analyze the binary using [IDA Pro](https://hex-rays.com/ida-pro/), from the function "vm_create", the text file is contained in ***(v3 + 18)** and being executed like a normal binary.
+Analyze the binary using [IDA Pro](https://hex-rays.com/ida-pro/), from the function `vm_create`, the text file is contained in `*(v3 + 18)` and being executed like a normal binary.

 <img src="re8.png" alt="linux" width="1000"/>

-Each instructions appear to be at every **6th** index from 0.
+Each instructions appear to be at every `6<sup>th</sup>` index from 0.
 From that, I wrote an interpreter for the text file (that runs through the binary).

 ```python
 from malduck import xor